Taylor Russolino

-Taylor Russolino (born May 23, 1989) is an American gridiron football placekicker for the Arlington Renegades of the XFL.
-He currently holds the record for longest field goal in the XFL (58 yards).
+Taylor Russolino (born May 23, 1989) is an American gridiron football placekicker.
+He kicked an XFL-record 58-yard field goal during the 2020 XFL season.

-Early life and college career
+Early life and college

 A native of Metairie, Louisiana, Russolino did not play football until his senior year of high school.
 Originally a soccer player, Russolino was approached by the high school football coach and soccer coach to kick for the football team as their normal kicker was playing in a baseball playoff tournament.
 After participating in a Ray Guy kicking camp, he dropped soccer after receiving advice from NFL kicker John Carney to pursue a football career.

 Russolino played college football at Millsaps College at the Division III level, where he was a three-time all-conference selection, and setting multiple kicking records for the program.

 Professional career

 Early career

 Russolino signed his first professional contract with the Marion Blue Racers of the Continental Indoor Football League in 2013.
 He signed with the New Orleans VooDoo of the Arena Football League in February 2014.
 He played in three games, going 11-for-18 on extra point attempts and missed his only field goal attempt.
 He was placed on injured reserve on April 9, 2014.

 Russolino signed with the Spokane Empire of the Indoor Football League in March 2016.
 Russolino was drafted by the Shanghai Skywalkers in the China Arena Football League draft in June 2016.
 Russolino was named to the All-Pro South Division All-Stars.
 He was also one of eight players named to the CAFL Fan's Dream Team.